Favell Lee Mortimer: Personal life

-In 1831 Favell Lee Bevan became friends with Henry Manning, who was a friend of her brother Robert from their time at Harrow School.
+In 1831, Favell Lee Bevan became friends with Henry Manning, who was a friend of her brother Robert from their time at Harrow School.
 Manning was six years her junior and initially they shared an intense interest in religious questions.
-Any suggestion of a romance was brought to an end by her mother in May 1832 and Favell broke off their correspondence which was only re-opened in 1847 after the death of her father.
+Any suggestion of a romance was brought to an end by her mother in May 1832 and Favell broke off their correspondence which was only reopened in 1847 after the death of her father.
 Manning then wrote offering condolences and asking for the return of all his letters to her and offering hers in exchange.
 According to Audrey Gamble in her history of the Bevan family, his biographer regarded Favell Mortimer as one of the three most important women influencing Manning's life.

-In 1841, at the age of 39, she married the Reverend Thomas Mortimer, a popular preacher and minister of the Episcopal Chapel, Gray's Inn Lane, London.
+In 1841, at age 39, she married the Reverend Thomas Mortimer, a popular preacher and minister of the Episcopal Chapel, Gray's Inn Lane, London.
 Thomas Mortimer was a widower with two young daughters, the elder of whom died young and the other suffered from severe depression necessitating long periods away from her family, much to Favell's distress.
 Her niece and biographer painted the marriage as a happy one ending with his death in 1850.
 However, her nephew Edwyn Bevan commemorating the centenary of the publication of Peep of Day suggested that Thomas Mortimer had a violent temper and was sometimes cruel to her.
 Although the marriage was childless they adopted a young student for the Church of England ministry called Lethbridge Moore as their son in about 1848.
 He later became Vicar of Sheringham in Norfolk and after the death of her husband Mrs Mortimer moved first to Hendon and then to Norfolk where she cared for several charity orphans whom she saw educated and started in employment.
-She travelled extensively visiting friends and relations and eventually suffered from a series of strokes, becoming increasingly frail and dying at West Runton on 22 August 1878, surrounded by family and friends.
+She travelled extensively visiting friends and relations and eventually suffered from a series of strokes, becoming increasingly frail and died at West Runton on 22 August 1878, aged 76.
 She was buried in Upper Sheringham churchyard.

+Response

+Modern response points out the "venomous-toned" author's unabashed and almost all-encompassing racism.
+The Countries of Europe Described is "One of the most outspokenly sadistic children's book ever written", and it "seems designed to terrify children from leaving England, but I don't understand why."
+The broadcaster was referring to Modern book The Clumsiest People in Europe, the introduction of which states "...passage's escalating scorn and rudeness actually startled me, with its absolutist damnation of silly women and smoking and novels, certified by a publisher's commitment to type and paper and an ornate clothbound cover."